 For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.

 - Flour – For my nutella banana bread, I use all purpose flour made from wheat (which is also known as ‘plain’ flour).
 To help it rise, we’ll use a little baking soda…

 - Eggs – I always try to use free range eggs because I prefer the flavor, but I also like the idea of happier hens.
 If you only have cage eggs, they will be absolutely fine.

 - Bananas – The riper the better!
 The sugar content of bananas continues to develop as the bananas ripen and soften, so the riper the banana, the sweeter it will be.
 Also, the banana-y flavor also continues to develop, so the riper the bananas you use, the more banana-y your banana nutella bread will be.

 - Nutella – We’re going to use about half a jar of nutella (depending on the size of your jar, of course!) so that we get a really good swirl going through the banana bread.

 - Milk – I generally use whole milk in my recipes.
 If I use anything else, I’ll be sure to let you know.

-- Superfine sugar – I have used superfine white sugar in this recipe because I like the fine texture it produces.
-However, if you only have granulated or raw sugar in your pantry, you can use that instead.
+- White sugar – I have used superfine white sugar in this recipe because I like the fine texture it produces.
+However, if you only have granulated sugar in your pantry, you can use that instead.